Monday, September 5, 2011

 }

-JNI needs a shared library to access, so we need to customize build settings a bit.
+Finally we need to adjust our build settings a bit.
 Open the project properties and go to C/C++ Build/Settings.
-On the Tool Settings tab we need to add some linker flags.
-Add
+Switch to the Tool Settings tab:

 This will automatically copy our build product to the Java Project we created at step 1.